jingfei-x/AI-and-Big-Data-Project-Hate-Speech-/README.md

 `tweet` = content of the tweet

 ### Second Dataset :
 On top of the first dataset, we add extract hate speech tweets from [Kaggle](https://www.kaggle.com/dv1453/twitter-sentiment-analysis-analytics-vidya?select=train_E6oV3lV.csv) provided by [Analytics Vidhya](https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/#LeaderBoard).
-Since this dataset only contains hate speech and non-hate speech, the non-hate speech tweets cannot be told if they are offensive or normal tweets.
+Since this dataset (train.csv) only contains hate speech and non-hate speech, the non-hate speech tweets cannot be told if they are offensive or normal tweets.
 Thus **2177 tweets of hate speech** are added to enrich the number of hate speech tweets in the first dataset.

+`label` = class label for Hate Speech
+0 - non-hate speech
+1 - hate speech

 ### Third Dataset :
 This dataset is one of the dataset collected by [Jing Qian, Anna Bethke, Yinyin Liu, Elizabeth Belding, William Yang Wang(2019)](https://github.com/jing-qian/A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech).
 The Gab dataset is used in the project since it is much closer to Twitter comparing to Reddit.
 Moreover, Gab is known as a haven for extremists including neo-Nazis, white supremacists, white nationalists, the alt-right, and QAnon conspiracy theorists, it has attracted users and groups who have been banned from other social media and users seeking alternatives to mainstream social media platforms.
 Therefore, hate speech is not uncommon on this platform and this dataset can give us the diversity of hate speech in terms of topics and words.